hfawaz/dl-4-tsc/README.md

 These results should give an insight of deep learning for TSC therefore encouraging researchers to consider the DNNs as robust classifiers for time series data.

+If you would like to generate the critical difference diagrams using Wilcoxon Signed Rank test with Holm's alpha correction, check out [the cd-diagram repository](https://github.com/hfawaz/cd-diagram).

 ## Reference

 If you re-use this work, please cite: